khamseen/BB-1.3/README.md

 ##Part 5 - SQL Update:

 - NOTE: Epoch version only requires an SQL update if you are updating from Base Building 1.2!!
+- Read the Database ReadMe for your database version in the database folder.<br>
 - In MYSQL Workbench (or whatever you use to manage DB): <br>
 - Set your default schema (the database you want to execute scripts on) <br>
 - If you are updating from Base Building 1.2, then select either 'updateInstall_reality_basebuilding.sql' or 'updateInstall_hive_basebuilding.sql' and execute it<br>